 Updated September 2019.

-We have reviewed SB 276 and SB 714 (Pan, 2019).
+We have monitored and reviewed SB 276 and SB 714 (Pan, 2019).
 While SB 276 and SB 714 are an attack on parental rights, they are not changing the section that excludes home-based private school students (private homeschool students) from mandatory immunizations.
 This includes students who are enrolled in a home-based private school (whose family filed their own Private School Affidavit) and students enrolled in a Private School Satellite Program (PSP).

 Home-based private school students are still excluded from the section of the law requiring immunizations.